Devang47/Project-Placeholderr/README.md

 # Project-Placeholderr
-A free JSON Placeholder rest API with many useful endpoints.
-Manufactured with Node, Express, and React and deployed on Heroku.
+JSON Placeholder rest API built with Node + Express.

 ## API Endpoints:
 This is the list of all the currently available endpoints along with their currently supported methods :